Trump Unveils Ambitious Missile Defense Plans

 Obering says the new missile defense review is "just in time," given the evolving threats facing the nation.
 He adds that a lot has changed since the 1980s.
 Advances in materials, computation and rocketry have all made missile defense cheaper than ever, he says.

+Tom Karako with the Center for Strategic and International Studies adds that the Pentagon's ambitions as written in the report are more modest than Trump's goal of destroying any missile on the planet.
+"I think that's a fine aspiration," Karako says.
+"But from my reading of the document, it says something a little bit less."
+Most of the money for advanced systems like lasers will be restricted initially to R&D, he says.

 Overall, it remains unclear how much of Trump's missile defense strategy will become a reality.
-In his speech, the president implied that wealthy allies of the U.S. might help pay for the defenses, but Grego says it is more likely that Members of Congress will be the ones who will authorize funding.
+In his speech, the president implied that wealthy allies of the U.S. might help pay for the defenses, but Grego says it is more likely that members of Congress will be the ones who will authorize funding.

 "The Democratic House will be much more skeptical than previous Congresses," she predicts.
 "He'll have a tough time moving a lot of this stuff through."

-Note: A previous version of this story incorrectly located Fort Greely in Alabama.
-It is in Alaska.